 FAIRness of WDCC's service

 The WDCC is aligned with the FAIR Guiding Principles for scientific data management and stewardship.
 These has become one of, if not the most frequently required aspect in data management.

-DKRZ is committed to ensure the FAIRness of research data through signing the COPDESS (Coalition on Publishing Data in the Earth and Space Sciences) Commitment in June 2018.
-Specifically, the native philosophy behind DKRZ's long-term archiving service LTA WDCC reflects the FAIR data principles by design - and even goes beyond them by ensuring very long-term (>10 years) preservation and therefore long-term reusability of archived data (see below for details).
+The WDCC is committed to ensure the FAIRness of research data through signing the COPDESS (Coalition on Publishing Data in the Earth and Space Sciences) Commitment in June 2018.
+Specifically, the native philosophy behind the WDCC reflects the FAIR data principles by design - and even goes beyond them by ensuring very long-term (>10 years) preservation and therefore long-term reusability of archived data (see below for details).

 In the context of the discipline specific datasets archived in WDCC, we recap the FAIR data guiding principles as standing for (meta)data being

 - data and metadata are easy to find by both humans and machines and are assigned globally resolvable identifiers